About Kate Tyson & Thoughtful as Moss

 A podcast where an experienced lawyer and consultant get together, drink, and tell you what we really think.

-and I started holding “Whiskey Fridays” as office neighbors a number of years ago, gathering to sip whiskey and talk business and life.
+My dear friend and legal colleague John Gerber and I started holding “Whiskey Fridays” as office neighbors a number of years ago, gathering to sip whiskey and talk business and life.
 Sometimes we invited other folks.
 We share a humanist view of business and have worked with many of the same clients over the years.

 Deeper back, Fridays were originally Whiskey Wednesdays, a ritual from the first commune I lived in involving clothing optional cooking.
 Pour me one, neat, and I’ll tell you that story sometime.